mattiasgustavsson/libs/docs/app.md

 * user_data - pointer to user defined data which will be passed through to app_proc.
 May be NULL.
 * memctx - pointer to user defined data which will be passed through to custom APP_MALLOC/APP_FREE calls.
 May be NULL.
 * logctx - pointer to user defined data to be passed through to custom APP_LOG calls.
 May be NULL.
-* fatalctx - pointer to user defined data to be passed through to custom APP_FATAL_ERROR calls.
-May be NULL.

 When app_run is called, it will perform all the initialization needed by app.h, and create an `app_t*` instance.
 It will then call the user-specified `app_proc`, and wait for it to return.
 The `app_t*` instance will be passed to `app_proc`, and can be used to call other functions in the API.
 When returning from `app_proc`, a return value is specified, and